sebmaynard/aws_rotate_keys/README.md

     aws sts get-caller-identity

 Which is an AWS command guaranteed to succeed if the keys are valid; it requires no permissions.

+## Inactive keys

+If you have some account that you don't want rotated, you can add `.inactive` to the filename, and the scripts will skip that account.

+# Why not use aws profiles?

+Because not all tools, languages, libraries support reading the aws profiles config files, but basically everything supports having these keys in environment variables.